pism/pism/doc/sphinx/climate_forcing/surface.rst

 Alternatively, all precipitation is interpreted as snow if :config:`surface.debm_simple.interpret_precip_as_snow` is set.

-The melt rate is assumed to be zero if the near-surface air temperature `T` is below the threshold temperature `T_{\text{min}}` and is approximated by
+The daily melt rate is assumed to be zero if the near-surface air temperature `T` is below the threshold temperature `T_{\text{min}}` and is approximated by

 .. math::